spnda/fastgltf/README.md

 In total, fastgltf provides these functions for working with accessors:
 - `copyFromAccessor` which is essentially a glorified std::memcpy which respects byte stride and converts data.
 - `iterateAccessor` which provides the callback function to handle every element within the accessor.
+- `iterateAccessor` which provides a C++ iterator which can be used in for loops to iterate over the elements.
 - `iterateAccessorWithIndex` which provides the callback function for every element and also provides the current index.
 - `getAccessorElement` which allows you to get single elements from the accessor.